emvolz/treedater/README.md

 Usage: ./tdcl [-[-help|h] [<logical>]] [-[-treefn|t] <character>] [-[-samplefn|s] <character>] [-[-sequenceLength|l] <double>] [-[-output|o] [<character>]]

 -t <file> : file name of tree in newick format
--s  <file>should be a comma-separated-value file with sample times in format <taxon-id,sample-time> and no header -l <length> :  the integer length of sequences in alignment used to construct the tree -o <file>: name of file for saving output
+-s  <file> : should be a comma-separated-value file with sample times in format <taxon-id,sample-time> and no header -l <length> :  the integer length of sequences in alignment used to construct the tree -o <file>: name of file for saving output
 ```